microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 - code comprehension features like Hover or Goto Definition.
 - coding features like diagnostics, code complete or code actions.

+The language features should be computed on the [synchronized state](#textDocument_synchronization) of the document.

 {% include_relative language/declaration.md %}
 {% include_relative language/definition.md %}
 {% include_relative language/typeDefinition.md %}